Le Chemin du Puy in France

 The wonderful Chemin du Puy or Via Podiensis, starting in breathtaking Le Puy-en-Velay in France, is the most popular of the Camino de Santiago routes from France.

-It joins up with the Camino Frances, the most popular route in Spain, at Saint-Jean-Pied de Port on the French side of the Pyrenees.
+It joins up with the Camino Francés, the most popular route in Spain, at Saint-Jean-Pied de Port on the French side of the Pyrenees.

-At 736km in length, this is one of the longest Camino routes but as with all of the ways, it can be broken into short, manageable sections.
-On average you would need at least 4 – 5 weeks to complete the full walk.
+At 736km in length, this is one of the longest Camino routes, but as with all of the ways, it can be broken into short, manageable sections.
+On average, you would need at least 4 – 5 weeks to complete the full walk.

 Immerse yourself in local French cuisine, speak a few words of French and enjoy the sleepy French towns along the spectacular route.